-NOTE: A new 10 Year Salmon Plan will begin on 1 January 2023.
-More detail is available on the 10 Year Salmon Plan page.
+NOTE: A new Salmon Plan will begin on 1 May 2023.
+More detail is available on New Salmon Plan page.

 The Sustainable Industry Growth Plan 2017 for the Salmon Industry details vision and priorities for the industry and provides the community with surety on the way forward.